tschoffelen/react-native-email-link/README.md

 import { openComposer } from 'react-native-email-link'

 openComposer({
-	to: 'yourEmail@address.com',
+   to: 'support@example.com',
-	subject: 'Wanna change the world?',
+   subject: 'I have a question',
-	body: 'This is our year!',
+   body: 'Hi, can you help me with...'
 })
 ```